vatpac-technology/sops/docs/enroute/Brisbane Centre/ARL.md

   <figcaption>Armidale Airspace</figcaption>
 </figure>

-### CPDLC

-The Primary Communication Method for ARL is Voice.

-[CPDLC](../../../client/cpdlc) may be used in lieu when applicable.

-The CPDLC Station Code is `YARL`.

-!!! tip
-    Even though ARL's Primary Communication Method is Voice, CPDLC may be used for Overfliers.

 ### Reclassifications
 #### TW CTR
 When **TW ADC** is offline, TW CTR (Class D and C `SFC` to `A085`) reverts to Class G, and is administered by ARL and MDE.
 Alternatively, ARL (not MDE) may provide a [top-down procedural service](../../../aerodromes/procedural/tamworth) if they wish (not recommended).